NFL 2017: New England Patriots lose opener to Kansas City Chiefs

 Veteran quarterback Tom Brady failed to register a touchdown pass as the Patriots were beaten 42-27.

-Chiefs quarterback Alex Smith impressed as he threw 368 yards and four touchdowns, but it was rookie running back Kareem Hunt who impressed.
+Chiefs quarterback Alex Smith threw 368 yards and four touchdowns, but it was rookie running back Kareem Hunt who impressed.

 After fumbling on his first carry, the 22-year-old registered three touchdowns and ran 239 yards on his debut.